fnordoglargh/BoardGameLeague/ABOUT.md

 ### New Results

-A new results needs to be configured starting with the number of players which played a game in a location.
+A new results needs to be configured starting with the number of players which played a game at a location.
 Each player needs to be selected individually together with the earned points.
 You need to select at least one winner.

 ### Results View

 In this tab you can select existing results and edit them.
 Deleting a result or a score is **not** undoable.
-You may still get your old results back if by not saving and reloading the database.
+You may still get your old results back by not saving and reloading the database.
 There is also a backup folder in %APPDATA%\BoardGameLeague which might still contain you result.

 ### Report